solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 When performing a migration, consider the Redis instance may have more than one database.
 Databases in Redis were not designed for scaling but rather for namespaces.
-For example a SaaS Application may run one code base but hundreds of clients each with their own namespace / redis database.
+For example, a SaaS Application may run one code base but hundreds of clients each with their own namespace / Redis database.
 Databases allow you to flush a client without affecting others and minimize administrative overhead.